 DUI Charges Can Leave a Permanent Mark on Your Record

 A DUI offense leaves a permanent mark on your record in addition to any other legal penalties you might face.
-Do keep in mind that while alcohol DUIs are the most common, other substances are also verboten.
-Any other controlled substance or chemical that could affect your ability to operate a machine can lead to a DUI charge.
+Do keep in mind that while alcohol DUI’s are the most common, other substances are also prohibited.
+Any other controlled substance or chemical that could affect your ability to operate a machine can lead to a DUI charge under Florida law.

 Prosecutors and law enforcement officers pursue offenders aggressively with a dedication to keep them off the road and keep the streets safe.
 If convicted of DUI charges, drivers risk severe consequences, including jail or prison terms, fines, and the revocation of their driver’s license.

-If you’re charged with DUI, get in touch with an experienced Daytona Beach DUI lawyer for help.
-They will use their experience to put together a strategy that gives you the best chance of a lenient sentence.
+If you’re charged with DUI, get in touch with us, we have experienced DUI defense lawyers ready to help you in the Daytona Beach, FL area and Volusia County.
+They will use their 20+ years of experience to put together a strategy that gives you the best chance of a lenient sentence.
 Typical defense arguments include that the officers did not have legal grounds to stop or test you.
 Or, that the BAC levels are not high enough for a DUI.

 Penalties Depend on Several Factors